MichaelCade/90DaysOfDevOps/Days/day57.md

 ![](Images/Day57_IAC1.png)

-We are going to get into more around HCL and then also start using Terraform to create some infrastructure resources in various different platforms.
+We are going to get into more around HCL and then also start using Terraform to create some infrastructure resources in various platforms.

 ## Resources